Toxicodendron radicans

 Overview

-Toxicodendron radicans is a deciduous woody vine, shrub, or ground cover in the Anacardiaceae family, highly variable in growth form — it may climb trees to 50+ feet (15+ m) via adventitious aerial rootlets, grow as a free-standing shrub 3–6 feet (90–180 cm) tall, or spread as a ground-hugging mat.
-Leaves are alternate, trifoliate ("leaves of three"), with leaflets 2–5 inches (5–13 cm) long — the terminal leaflet on a distinctly longer petiolule (stalk) than the two lateral leaflets.
+Toxicodendron radicans is a deciduous woody vine, shrub, or ground cover in the cashew family (Anacardiaceae), highly variable in growth form — the species may climb trees to 50+ feet (15+ m) via adventitious aerial rootlets, grow as a free-standing shrub 3-6 feet (90-180 cm) tall, or spread as a ground-hugging mat.
+Leaves are alternate, trifoliate (the familiar three-leaflet arrangement), with leaflets 2-5 inches (5-13 cm) long — the terminal leaflet on a noticeably longer petiolule (stalk) than the two lateral leaflets.
 Leaflet margins are variable: entire, toothed, or lobed, sometimes all on the same plant.
 Leaves emerge reddish-bronze in spring, mature to glossy dark green, and turn bright scarlet, orange, or yellow in autumn.
-Small yellowish-green flowers are borne in axillary panicles 1–3 inches (2.5–8 cm) long in late spring.
+Small yellowish-green flowers are borne in axillary panicles 1-3 inches (2.5-8 cm) long in late spring.
 Fruit is a round, waxy, off-white to grey drupe 0.2 inch (5 mm) in diameter, borne in clusters, persisting through winter.
 All parts of the plant — leaves, stems, roots, flowers, and fruit — contain urushiol, a mixture of catechol-derivative oils that causes allergic contact dermatitis in approximately 85% of the human population.
-Urushiol remains active on dead plant material, tools, clothing, and pet fur for months to years.
+Urushiol stays active on dead plant material, tools, clothing, and pet fur for months to years.
 Burning the plant produces urushiol-laden smoke that can cause severe respiratory inflammation if inhaled.
 The species is ecologically important — fruit is consumed by over 60 bird species, and the foliage supports numerous moth and butterfly larvae.

 Native Range

-Toxicodendron radicans is native to eastern North America, from Nova Scotia and Quebec west to British Columbia and south to Florida, Texas, and Mexico.
-It occurs in forests, woodlands, thickets, fence rows, stream banks, and disturbed ground from sea level to approximately 5,000 feet (1,500 m).
+Toxicodendron radicans is native to eastern North America, from Nova Scotia and Quebec west to British Columbia and south to Florida, Texas, and Mexico, where the species occurs in forests, woodlands, thickets, fence rows, stream banks, and disturbed ground from sea level to approximately 5,000 feet (1,500 m).
 Several subspecies span the geographic range.

 Suggested Uses

-Not planted intentionally.
-In ecological context, the species is a native component of eastern North American forests and provides food for over 60 bird species (drupes) and numerous insects (foliage).
+The species is not planted intentionally.
+In ecological context, it is a native component of eastern North American forests and supplies food for over 60 bird species (drupes) and numerous insects (foliage).
 In habitat restoration, its presence is tolerated in non-public-access areas as part of the native plant community.
 In managed landscapes — parks, trails, gardens — identification and removal are the primary management goals.

 How to Identify

-Identified by the alternate, trifoliate leaves with the middle leaflet on a longer stalk than the two lateral leaflets — the classic "leaves of three, let it be" mnemonic.
+Identified by the alternate, trifoliate leaves with the middle leaflet on a longer stalk than the two lateral leaflets — the standard "leaves of three, let it be" mnemonic.
 Climbing forms are identified by the hairy-looking aerial rootlets covering the vine, giving it a fuzzy appearance on tree trunks.
-Distinguished from Parthenocissus quinquefolia (Virginia creeper) by the three (not five) leaflets.
-Distinguished from Rhus aromatica (fragrant sumac) by the climbing habit and the longer middle leaflet stalk.
-Young leaves may be confused with Acer negundo (box elder) seedlings, which have opposite (not alternate) leaves.
+Separated from Parthenocissus quinquefolia (Virginia creeper) by the three (not five) leaflets.
+Separated from Rhus aromatica (fragrant sumac) by the climbing habit and the longer middle leaflet stalk.
+Young leaves may be confused with Acer negundo (box elder) seedlings, which carry opposite (not alternate) leaves.

 Appearance